There's just no simple answer to that question without knowing what your situation is.

-Applying a concrete sealer to your new or old concrete project is always a good idea.
+Applying a concrete sealer to new or old concrete is definitely a good idea.

 PENETRATING SEALERS and FILM-FORMING SEALERS.

 Penetrating Sealers are made with silane & siloxane, they penetrate deeply into the pores of the concrete and form a chemical bond within the capillaries of the concrete to protect against moisture penetration and deicing chemicals.

 They provide invisible protection